dcm4che/dcm4chee-arc-hl7cs/source/orm/outbound.rst

 OMG - DICOM Modality Worklist Attributes to HL7 order mapping
 -------------------------------------------------------------

-Applicable when :
+Applicable on :

   - Outgoing notification is OMG^O19
   - Study stored to archive is associated with a MWL

 .. csv-table:: DICOM Modality Worklist Attributes to HL7 order OMG^O19 mapping
    :name: dicom_to_omg_mwl